By Mark Vanderwerp

-The author is manager of education and training, Rose Pest Solutions, Troy, Mich.
+The author is manager of education and training at Rose Pest Solutions, Troy, Mich.